Volkswagen the latest carmaker to introduce new 2017 scrappage scheme – Which? News

 BMW

-BMW’s ‘lower emissions allowance’ offers discounts to drivers who trade in a pre-Euro 4 engine (pre-January 2005) diesel car that they’ve owned for at least 12 months.
+BMW’s ‘lower emissions allowance’ offers discounts to drivers who trade in a pre-Euro 5 engine diesel car that they’ve owned for at least 12 months.

 Running until the end of the year, the scheme provides an additional £2,000 off any new BMW or Mini with official CO2 emissions of less than 130g/km.